-Recommended Calculator: TI - 30XS Multiview Prerequisites: 80 average or above in math 7
+Recommended Calculator: TI - 30XS Multiview

+Prerequisites: 80 average or below in Math 7 or completion of Math 7 with Lab and teacher recommendation

 This pre-algebra course of study includes topics in number sense and operations, algebra, linear equations, inequalities, proportional relationships, functions, transformational geometry, Pythagorean Theorem, plane geometry, and statistics with an emphasis on algebraic problem solving applications.
 Students successfully completing this course will take Algebra I or Algebra I with Lab the next year.